-There are “Member Nominated Directors” from each of our Members (Surrey Independent Living Council, Help and Care and Citizens Advice Surrey).
-In addition, there are volunteer independent non-executive directors (currently six), including the Chair, which have been interviewed by and, if successful, nominated by an independent appointments panel constituted by the Members from time to time and made up of trustees and chief executives of experienced voluntary, community and faith organisations.
+There are “Member Nominated Directors” from each of our Founding Members (Surrey Independent Living Council, Help and Care and Citizens Advice Surrey).
+In addition, there are volunteer independent non-executive “community” directors (currently nine), including the Chair, which have been interviewed by and, if successful, nominated by an appointments panel.
+Once appointed they also become Community Members.
+The appointments panel is made up of the Chair, the CEO, at least one other Director and at least one representative of the community (usually a trustee or chief executive of an experienced voluntary, community and faith organisation).
 Directors may not be remunerated for being Directors but can claim reasonable expenses.

-A Member may remove any Member Nominated Director appointed by that Member.
-The Members together may remove any non-executive director upon the recommendation of the Independent Appointment Panel (see Q17 above).
+A Founding Member may remove any Founding Member Nominated Director appointed by that Founding Member.
+The Community Members and Founding Members acting together by a special resolution (75%) may remove any non-executive director.
 In addition, individuals cease to be a Director where certain events occur to them e.g. bankruptcy.

 No, we’re independent.
 We’re here to represent your voice and we’re completely separate from those providing the service, which means you can be completely honest about your opinions.